olayasturias/uw_img_sim/README.md

 ## Running

-As stated before, the three operation modes available are here described.
+The three operation modes available are here described.

 ### ROS topic subscription and publishing